 Yes all seemed normal in Newtown except for the iconic flagpole in the middle of the intersection of Rt 6 and Rt 25 as the Great Flag was at half-mast.

 Continuing from the flagpole on Rt 6, now on the long downward hill of Church Hill Road, again all seemed as it should be.
-Shops, houses and the now the couple of small shopping plazas had welcomed the holiday.
+Shops, houses and the couple of small shopping plazas had welcomed the holiday.

 It wasn’t until driving on the bridge overpass of I-84 would one begin to perhaps see something out of place.
 There were placards on the bridge but in the dark the average passerby wouldn’t pay much attention if they had no knowledge of what had transpired six days ago and a couple of miles up ahead.